 Presider.
-For the city commission, the mayor or, in his/her absence, the vice-mayor.
-For any other quasi-judicial body, the chair or, in his/her absence, the vice chair.
+For any proceeding before the city commission, the mayor or, in his/her absence, the vice-mayor is the presider.
+For any proceeding before a hearing officer, the hearing officer is the presider.
+For any proceeding before any other quasi-judicial body, the chair or, in his/her absence, the vice-chair is the presider.

 Quasi-judicial body.
-The city commission sitting in its quasi-judicial capacity, or any other city board, committee, authority or special magistrate sitting in its quasi-judicial capacity.
+The city commission sitting in its quasi-judicial capacity, or any other city board, committee, authority, or hearing officer sitting in its quasi-judicial capacity.